-edns-udp-size Sets the advertised EDNS UDP buffer size in bytes to control the size of packets received.
-Valid values are 1024 to 4096 (values outside this range will be silently adjusted).
+edns-udp-size Sets the initial advertised EDNS UDP buffer size in bytes, to control the size of packets received from authoritative servers in response to recursive queries.
+Valid values are 512 to 4096 (values outside this range will be silently adjusted to the nearest value within it).
 The default value is 4096.

-The usual reason for setting edns-udp-size to a non-default value is to get UDP answers to pass through broken firewalls that block fragmented packets and/or block UDP packets that are greater than 512 bytes.
+The usual reason for setting edns-udp-size to a non-default value is to get UDP answers to pass through broken firewalls that block fragmented packets and/or block UDP DNS packets that are greater than 512 bytes.